 The service Mike used from Amazon is called infrastructure as a service.
 Unlike shared hosting , if you use cloud servers, you can have full control over the server and you don't have to worry about anything else.
 You just sign up for a cloud provider and start using the infrastructure services, You will be billed on hourly basis.
 The cloud provider has different metrics to do the billing for your usage.

 Like infrastructure you can use the platform and software from a service provider and you will be charged for what you use.

-The main advantage of Amazon EC2 is the availability of unlimited virtual machines.
 You can create a virtual machine (server) and it will be up and running in minutes.
 You can choose your virtual machines with windows and various Linux flavors.
 You can make use of Amazon's one year free tier package for testing and learning purposes.
 All you have to do is, sign up for an amazon account with a credit card.
 They will charge you one dollar.
 After that you can use its services for free of cost for one year.
 Amazon AWS is a better option for getting yourself educated with public cloud services.
 You can check out few Amazon AWS tutorials here.
 Amazon Tutorials

 2. Windows Azure: